brutasse/graphite-api/README.rst

 * Stateless.
 No need for a database.
 * No caching.
 Rendering is live.
 * No Pickle.
-* Graphite-web has a history of accepting URLs with or without a trailing slash.
-Graphite-API only supports URLs with no trailing slash.
 * JSON data in request bodies is supported, additionally to form data and querystring parameters.
 * Ceres integration will be as an external backend.